 First of all, with the dynamic setting, the internet or technology is a challenge.
 To enjoy the potential of blended learning, schools need to patronize a stable and credible Learning Management System for the effective delivery and tracking of educational courses and materials.

-Furthermore, students who opt to consume the class materials and to master content at home need strong internet connectivity.
+Furthermore, students who opt to consume the class materials and master content at home need strong internet connectivity.
 Then, here comes the question.
-What happens to students who belong to underprivileged families who can’t even afford to buy tech gadgets for home use.
+What happens to students who belong to underprivileged families who can’t even afford to buy tech gadgets for home use?

 Therefore, blended learning is circumstance-dependent and doesn’t supplement universal education applications.
 Hence, it needs to be sensibly applied.

 2. Not All In-person Experiences Can Happen Virtually